MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-classification.md

 - [International Banking Account Number (IBAN)](#international-banking-account-number-iban)

-See the following sections for more information about each of these conditions for the general availability version of the client.
+See the following sections for more information about each of these information types for the general availability version of the client.

 ### SWIFT Code